DerickKinoti/pitch-app/README.md

 # Pitch Appp
-## A web application that lets users submit pitches based on different categories and user cn like or dislike pithches.
+## A web application that lets users submit pitches based on different categories and users can like or dislike pithches.